website watertownhistory.org

 field for the occasion.
 The baldacchino

-was designed by Baldwin S. Raue who spent more than a week in working it out,
+was designed by Baldwin S. Raue who spent more than a week in

-of the altar, proved to be a work of art.
+for the setting of the altar, proved to be a work of art.

 The mass was graced by the presence of

 the Rt.
 Rev. William R. Griffin, D. D., auxiliary bishop of La Crosse.
-There were also a large number of other
+There were also a large

-Catholic clergymen here for the event.
+number of other Catholic clergymen here for the event.

 The mass was celebrated by the Very